jsenv/importmap-node-module/readme.md

 </html>
 ```

-If you use a bundler, be sure it's compatible with import maps.
+If you use a bundler or an other tool, be sure it's compatible with import maps.

-> Because import map are standard, you can expect your bundler to be already compatible or to become compatible without plugin in a near future.
+> Because import map are standard, you can expect your bundler/tools to be already compatible or to become compatible without plugin in a near future.

 > [@jsenv/core](https://github.com/jsenv/jsenv-core) seamlessly supports importmap during development, unit testing and when building for production.